spiral/docs/docs/en/queue/jobs.md

 There are several ways to change the serializer.
 You can globally change the default serializer for the application.

 > **See more**
-> You can read more about configuring the Serializer [here](../component/serializer.md).
+> You can read more about the Serializer configuration in the [Advanced — Serializer](../advanced/serializer.md)
+> section.

 Or you can set a specific serializer for the job type.
 A specific serializer is selected by the `Spiral\Serializer\SerializerRegistryInterface`.